RobotLocomotion/6-881-examples/perception/README.md

 - `inference/` is a directory containing code provided by NVidia for DOPE.
 For more information and the license, see below.

-- `point_cloud_to_pose_system.py`: `PointCloudToPoseSystem` is a Drake
-`LeafSystem` that takes in point clouds and RGB images and returns the pose of a specific object.
-The user supplies a camera configuration file, a function to segment an object from the aligned point cloud, and a function to compute the pose of the object from the segmented point cloud.
-- `run_perception_system.py` contains an example of using a `PointCloudToPoseSystem` to compute the pose of the foam brick.
+- `pose_refinement.py`: `PoseRefinment` is a Drake `LeafSystem` that, given a point cloud and initial guesses of poses of objects in the point cloud, will compute refined pose estimates.
+The user can supply custom object segmentation and pose alignment functions.

 - `test_perception.py` is a script to test basic functionality of `point_cloud_to_pose_system.py` for continuous integration.
-- `PointCloudVisualization.ipynb` is a Jupyter notebook with examples of visualizing point cloud data retrieved with a `PointCloudToPoseSystem`.

 ### Model Files
 Files under the `models/` directory are serialized numpy arrays (`.npy` files) used as models or ground truth for point cloud alignment.

+These files were created using the `convert_obj_to_npy.py` script in the `perception_tools/` directory on the `.obj` files of each of the YCB objects from the original dataset.

 ### Configuration Files
 [YAML](https://learn.getgrav.org/advanced/yaml) configuration files live in the